chessformer-lens/chessformer_lens/README.md

 # Maia-3 · play & probe

-A tiny desktop app to play chess against **Maia-3 (5M)** — a human-like neural network — and watch, live, what it's doing inside: its full move policy, its attention (the semantic **QKᵀ** vs. the geometric **GAB** bias), and how its internal representation evolves layer by layer.
+An app to play chess against **Maia-3 (5M)** — a human-like transformer based neural network — and watch, live, what it's doing inside: its full move policy, its attention (the semantic **QKᵀ** vs. the geometric **GAB** bias), and how its internal representation evolves layer by layer.
 Drag the **ELO slider** to re-evaluate the same position at different skill levels.
+I'm hoping to get the transcoders to look at soon.

 ## Run